ScaleSec/fedrampup/README.md

 |TAG_SERIAL_NUMBER | `SerialNumber` | EC2 tag used for the asset's serial number|
 |TAG_SYSADMIN | `SysAdmin` | EC2 tag used for the asset's sysadmin or team|
 |TAG_APPADMIN | `AppAdmin` | EC2 tag used for the asset's appadmin or team|

+# Development

+1. Make changes
+2. Add tests
+3. Run go tests with `make test`
+4. If you want to run locally, `make run`
+5. Push your change to a fork and open a PR